-The DevOps as a Service approach hides the complexities of data and information flow management up and down the toolchain.
-The various individuals and teams involved with the DevOps process can use intuitive interfaces to call on the aspects of the tooling they require, without having to understand how the entire toolchain works.
-For example, using the same DevOps as a Service offering, a developer can call upon source code management (SCM) tools, a tester can check application performance management (APM) tools and the IT operations team can make changes with configuration management tools.
+DevOps as a Service can appeal to organizations that lack internal DevOps expertise, or the budget to obtain or train up employees with those skills.
+This approach also hides the complexities of data and information flow management up and down the toolchain.
+Various individuals and teams involved with the DevOps process can use intuitive interfaces to call on the aspects of the tooling they require, without having to understand how the entire toolchain works.
+For example, using the same DevOps as a Service offering, a developer can call upon source code management tools, a tester can check application performance management tools and the IT operations team can make changes with configuration management tools.
 This allows the team to monitor and report on activities that occur in the toolchain.

-By integrating chosen elements of DevOps tooling into a single overarching system, DevOps as a Service offerings aim to improve collaboration, monitoring, management and reporting.
-An effective DevOps as a Service strategy will enable the business to adopt a more flexible approach to its markets, bringing forth new products and services as the market changes.
-DevOps and DevOps as a Service can co-exist with traditional development and deployment processes.
+By integrating chosen elements of DevOps tooling into a single overarching system, DevOps as a Service aims to improve collaboration, monitoring, management and reporting.
+An effective DevOps as a Service strategy enables a business to adopt a more flexible approach to its markets, and bring forth new products and services as the market changes.
+DevOps and DevOps as a Service can coexist with traditional development and deployment processes.

 The DevOps as a Service market

-DevOps as a Service providers include DevOps tools vendors, systems integrators and even IT teams that curate a toolchain and integrate it in-house.
-A DevOps as a Service vendor typically offers one of the following:
+DevOps as a Service providers include DevOps tools vendors, public cloud platform providers, systems integrators and even IT teams that curate a toolchain and integrate it in-house.
+A DevOps as a Service vendor typically offers at least one of the following: